 Under the direction of the Surfing Program Assistant, Surfing Instructors are responsible for teaching surfing to students of all ages with varying levels of experience.

 Under the supervision of the Youth Programs and Events Supervisor, Marine Science/STEM Instructors will lead hands-on, experiential learning including marine science and STEM opportunities in an outdoor setting for campers and participants at The Watersports Camp and Mission Bay Aquatic Center.
 Activities may include snorkeling, kayaking, bodyboarding, field trips, and other various indoor and outdoor activities.
-Must be available to work June through August with possible flexible work opportunities throughout the school year.
+Must be available to work June through August with flexible work opportunities this spring during weekday afternoons.

 College students studying marine science, environmental studies, or oceanography who are interested in teaching and passionate about their field of study are highly encouraged to apply.